- Family and Parenting»

 The teen brain needs the proper fuel to function properly.
 The best energy comes from a diet consisting of protein, carbohydrates, vitamins, glucose and minerals.
 When it comes to protein, the brain uses it to communicate, strengthen hormones and enzymes.
 It also helps keep the mind alert via amino acids (the building blocks of protein).

 Protein, along with complex carbohydrates, is vital to the adolescent brain development.
 Neurons in the brain make use of protein to communicate and alert the body how to react to outside stimuli.
+According the the World Health Organization, the most damaging habit to the brain is "no breakfast".
 Furnishing an adolescent at the start of his day with protein balances or stabilizes blood sugar, which helps neurotransmitters to function properly.
 When the blood sugar is properly balanced, the child's emotional responses to outside stimuli improves and this boosts the brain's ability to reason, resulting in positive learning experiences.

 Photo Image of Protein Molecule